 The purpose of our audit was to enable us to express an opinion on the financial statements.
 The audit included consideration of internal control relevant to the preparation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of internal control.

-During our audit, we identified the following internal control recommendations that we have discussed with management and wish to bring to your attention.
+During our audit, we identified the following deficiencies and certain other control recommendations that we have discussed with management and wish to bring to your attention.

+a.
 Control deficiencies - current year